Dražen Prćić

-Dražen Prćić (Subotica, November 1, 1967) is Croatian novelist from area of Bačka, autonomous province of Vojvodina, Serbia.
+Dražen Prćić (Subotica, November 1, 1967) is a Croatian novelist from area of Bačka, autonomous province of Vojvodina, Serbia.

 He's the son of Croatian writer Milivoj Prćić.

 Until March 2020, he wrote fourteen novels and two historic books.

 His novels are not as the mainstream of popular literature, where the violence is the dominant force (with Catholicism shown in negative context).
 In his works, the hero is the hardline Catholic that reaches the goal with the hard work and honest effort.